A Guide to California's Big Sur

 Recreation

-Hiking & Backpacking Big Sur: A Complete Guide to the Trails of Big Sur, Ventana Wilderness, and Silver Peak Wilderness, by Analise Elliot (Wilderness Press, 2005, ISBN 0899973264)
+Hiking and Backpacking Big Sur: Your complete guide to the trails of Big Sur, Ventana Wilderness, and Silver Peak Wilderness, by Analise Elliot Heid (Wilderness Press, 2013, ISBN 0899973264)

 This book provides detailed information about hiking and backpacking the trails of the Big Sur region and the mountains east of the crest of the Santa Lucia range.